Artur Mas’ nationalist gamble is risky business for Catalonia

 Catalonia’s nationalist movement could turn into a pan-European headache for the EU, triggering a domino effect among Belgian-Flemish separatists and Italy’s Northern League.
 The EU would want to avoid this at all costs as it battles the worst economic and financial crisis since World War II.
-Locked out of the Spanish market and left isolated in Europe, Catalonia may soon find out that secession is a dead-end and Mr Mas’ nationalist gamble an ill-handled political manoeuvre.Tagged in: artur mas, Barcelona, catalonia, Madrid, spain
+Locked out of the Spanish market and isolated from Europe, Catalonia may soon find out that Mr Mas’ nationalist gamble is an ill-handled political manoeuvre.Tagged in: artur mas, Barcelona, catalonia, Madrid, spain

 Latest from Independent journalists on Twitter